smartappsbrasil/smartclient-php/README.md

 You can use this method to see which schemas avaiable on a app.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.

 ##### getForms($conn, $schema)
 You can use this method to see forms.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.
-	$schema 	: Schema of data
+	$schema 	: Schema of data.

 ##### getData($conn, $schema, $form)
 You can use this method to get data.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.
-	$schema 	: Schema of data
+	$schema 	: Schema of data.
-	$form 		: Form name
+	$form 		: Form name.

 ##### getFile($conn, $file, $mime, $date)
 You can use this method to get a filepath.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.
-	$file 		: File name
+	$file 		: File name.
-	$mime 		: Mimetype of the file
+	$mime 		: Mimetype of the file.
-	$date 		: Date file registry
+	$date 		: Date file registry.

 ##### sendExec($conn, $app, $schema, $form, $postVars, $return="json")
 You can use this method to send data to a form.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.
-	$app 		: Application
+	$app 		: Application.
-	$schema 	: Schema of data
+	$schema 	: Schema of data.
-	$form 		: Form name
+	$form 		: Form name.
-	$postVars 	: Array data for send
+	$postVars 	: Array data for send.
-	$return 	: Return of request
+	$return 	: Return of request.

 ##### sendTo($conn, $schema, $form, $postVars=false, $app=false)
 You can use this method to send data to a form directly.

 ######Params
-	$conn 		: Connection object reference, found it on return of method **connect**
+	$conn 		: Connection object reference, found it on return of method connect.
-	$app 		: Application
+	$app 		: Application.
-	$schema 	: Schema of data
+	$schema 	: Schema of data.
-	$form 		: Form name
+	$form 		: Form name.
-	$postVars 	: Array data for send
+	$postVars 	: Array data for send.
 	$app 		: A way to subscribe application after connected.